jvmahon/HubitatCustom/README.md

 This is a parameter setting tool that uses the device's manufacturer, device type, and device ID information to retrieve parameter setting information from a dabase.

 #### This is still a work-in-progress.
 Estimate first release by Dec.
 15, 2020.
-Work is still being done to handle bitmap parameters (so recommendatino is that you don't fork this repository for your own use yet!)
+Work is still being done to handle bitmap parameters (so recommendation is that you don't fork this repository for your own use yet!)

 Some tips:
 * Install the driver on the "Driver Code" page.
 It will appear with the name "Super Parameter Setting Tool"